Pilot-centric design; approach to real-time, data-enhanced flight operations

 Quantitative insights into operational hurdles

-A survey of 80 commercial pilots reveals that 65% have over six years of experience, primarily operating single-aisle or wide-body jets.
-Major challenges include time constraints (55%), connectivity issues (40%), and pre-flight tasks like reviewing flight plans (60%) and weather updates (55%).
-Pilots show high interest in EFF features, especially real-time weather updates (70%) and fuel calculation tools (60%), with 75% favoring customizable workflows.
+A survey of 80 commercial pilots found that 65% have over six years of experience, mainly flying single-aisle or wide-body flights.
+Key challenges include time constraints (55%), connectivity issues (40%), and pre-flight tasks like reviewing flight plans (60%) and weather updates (55%).
+Pilots showed strong interest in EFF features, especially real-time weather updates (70%), fuel calculation tools (60%), and customizable workflows (75%).

 To ensure our efforts aligned with both user needs and business goals, I introduced the "Innovation Dimensions" framework: